bsstahl/BienOblige/docs/use-cases/update-location-of-tag.md

-# Adding a Location to a Collection of Existing Action Items
+# Updating the Location of a Collection of Existing Action Items

 * For business-specific scenarios, see our [MetroTransit Use-Case Studies](./MetroTransit/README.md).
-* For adding a Location to a single ActionItem, see [Add Location to ActionItem](./add-location-to-actionitem.md).
+* For updating the Location of a single existing ActionItem, see [Update Location of ActionItem](./update-location-of-actionitem.md).
 * For assigning a Location to a new ActionItem, see [Create ActionItem](./create-actionitem.md).

 ## Adding the Location